 The spread of the novel coronavirus (COVID-19) has certainly sped up the adoption of remote work in recent weeks.
 But the virtual workplace has been gaining traction for years, with as many as two-thirds of US workers performing job duties remotely at least some of the time in 2019.
-While remote work has proven to boost many hard-to-impact metrics like productivity and profitability, the learning curve can be steep for companies trying it for the first time.
+While remote work has proven to boost many hard-to-impact metrics like productivity and profitability, the learning curve to telecommuting can be steep — especially for companies trying it for the first time.

 Remote work challenge no. 1: An always-on mentality

-Are your employees really working in sweatpants?
+Keeping a pulse on professionalism has historically been a challenge for those managing remote workers.
+But, are your employees really working in sweatpants?
 Not likely.
 In fact, a 2019 State of Remote Work by OWL Labs found “very little difference” between remote and on-site workers in the U.S., “indicating that remote workers don’t fit into the pajama-clad stereotype.”

 Working from home is no longer code for a vacation day; in fact, the opposite is often true, with remote workers finding it difficult to “turn off” and stop working at the end of the day to the extent that remote workers work an average of 16.8 more days every year.